Are you having problems with forming curds? Is your cheese moldy or bitter? Here are some solutions to common cheesemaking problems.

 There are a number of problems that can arise with forming curds.
-Curds might not set a clean break, can too crumbly or soft, coagulate too quickly, or fall apart during stirring.
-All of these problems can be fixed by the following:
+Curds might not set a clean break, can be too crumbly or soft, coagulate too quickly, or fall apart during stirring.
+All of these problems are fixed by the following:

-- Follow your recipe carefully: It takes time for cheese to curd properly, whether your curding with acid or rennet.
+- Follow your recipe carefully: It takes time for milk to curd properly, whether you’re curding with acid or rennet.

-- Rennet: Age and quality of the rennet (affiliate link) will affect how well the curds form.
+- Rennet: Age and quality of the rennet will affect how well the curds form.
 Soft, crumbly curds may be caused by expired rennet or low-quality vegetarian rennet.

-- Type of milk: UHT pasteurized milk shouldn’t EVER be used to make cheese.
-In general pasteurization and homogenization will decrease cheese yield.
-However, using raw milk will not necessarily make it easier to make cheese.
-Non-homogenized milk might separate into milk and cream, giving you a dry tasting cheese with low milk fat.
-And raw milk contains its own bacterial culture, which will compete with any culture you add to the milk.
+- Raw milk contains its own bacterial culture, which will compete with any culture you add to the milk.
 If you are going to use raw milk, it’s best if it is REALLY fresh, because the natural bacterial culture in raw milk increases over time.

-Cheese becomes bitter if it has too much whey.
+Cheese becomes bitter when it has too much whey.
 Always add enough salt to draw out the whey.
 Then drain the whey and press the cheese according to your recipe.

 Never eat anything that doesn’t smell, look or taste good.
 It’s not worth the risk of illness.

-There are several reasons why hard cheeses will continue to release liquid during ripening.
+There are several reasons why hard cheeses will release liquid during ripening.

 - There is still too much whey in the cheese.
 Make sure you press the cheese for the right amount of time with the right amount of weight.